Understanding User Experiences of Computer Use Agents: Design Space and Opportunities for Building Agent UX Prototypes: What support would be helpful to prototype UX in computer use agents? (RQ2)

-\paragraph{\textbf{Running the agent}} \tool provides an agent \textsc{Execution Interface} as an extension to the user's web browser (\textbf{C5}), where the agent performs UI actions and chats with the user (\autoref{fig:execution-interface}).
+\tool~provides an agent \textsc{Execution Interface} as an extension to the user's web browser (\textbf{C5}), where the agent performs UI actions and chats with the user of the agent (\autoref{fig:execution-interface}).
+Developers of agent prototypes can enter any text to explore different types of \emph{user queries}, which implicitly supports the design considerations of \taxonomyCode{levels of expression}, \taxonomyCode{contextual factors}, and \taxonomyCode{safety} of user inputs.
 Upon execution, the agent's actions are guided by its previous actions, the current webpage state, and the agent configuration prompt.
-The agent's visibility in the webpage and chat descriptions of its actions are determined by what the developer defines in the {\sc{Prototyping}} interface.
+The agent's visibility on the webpage and chat descriptions of its actions are determined by what the designer defines in the {\sc{Prototyping}} interface.
+If the agent's actions are shown on the UI, the agent will display a \taxonomyCode{preview of next steps} for five seconds before the action is executed.

-\scenario{The agent successfully navigates to the cappuccino ordering page, but unsuccessfully tries to add it to Mel's cart three times.
+\scenario{The agent successfully navigates to the cappuccino ordering page, but unsuccessfully tries to add it to Mei's cart three times.
 Mei intervenes by pressing the {\sc{Pause}} button (\autoref{fig:execution-interface}-6) and manually adds the cappuccino to her cart (\textbf{A5}). }